berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 Users can use [mDNS](privacy-policy/#mdns) (multicast DNS) to discover devices using the Berty application within the same local network and establish a direct connection with them.

-This can be useful if the user is on an internet restricted network (e.g., a company network)  or in any case where a local connection would be desirable.
+This can be useful if the user is on a restricted internet network (e.g., a company network) or in any case where a local connection would be desirable.

 #### Drawbacks